SOCI 325: Sociology of Science

 Each student is responsible for submitting three discussion prompts relating to the readings over the semester.
 By the end of the second full week of class, random assignments will be sent to each student.
 If your assigned reading creates a conflict for you, please contact the professor as soon as possible to resolve the scheduling.

 Discussion prompts will be evaluated on a ten-point scale based on the engagement and originality of the question.
 High-scoring submissions will engage with more than just basic concepts and will elicit responses that go beyond what is written in the text itself.
 For instance, the prompt might ask for a critical engagement with a point made by the author, suggesting a different interpretation of the reading; or the prompt might contrast a point made in the text to another reading or topic discussed in the class.
-Students should try to craft questions that will help others to think outside the reading.
+Students should try to craft questions that will help others to think outside and beyond the specific reading.

 Throughout the semester, the instructor will choose some submitted questions to be included on the discussion worksheets described above.
-Students whose questions are used in this way will receive an automatic mark of 10/10 (100%) on their submission.
-Discussion questions will contribute 20% to the final grade for the course.
+Students whose questions are used in this way will receive an automatic mark of 10/10 (100%) on their submission, even if they would otherwise have gotten a lower score.

 Poster presentation

-In total, the final project will be worth 37.5% of each student’s grade, broken down as follows: 5% for topic submission and group peer review (due Tue, Oct 3); 30% for the poster (due Tue, Dec 5); and 2.5% for peer evaluation of others’ posters (due Fri, Dec 8).
+In total, the final project will be worth 32.5% of each student’s grade, broken down as follows: 5% for topic submission and group peer review (due Wed, Oct 2); 25% for the poster (due Mon, Dec 2at 11:59pm); and 2.5% for peer evaluation of others’ posters (due Fri, Dec 6 at 11:59pm).

 Evaluation